Jiaqi1song/RayTracing/README.md

 - [x] Benchmark test case
 - [x] Shared image data address
 - [x] OpenMP acceleration support
+- [ ] Use OpenMP and BVH to accelerate
+- [ ] Use SIMD to accelerate
 - [ ] Further optimization and acceleration on CPU
 - [ ] Custum scene design
 - [ ] Display and animation